mjs375/Portfolio/GitHub_Tutorial.md

 ### Merging
 - **Merge Conflict:** *when merging a local copy and the repository code, if one thing has been changed to two different things, that presents a merge conflict– Github cannot decide which to keep, so you must choose (or re-combine) them until no conflicts exist, then re-commit the version you want.*
+  - *Note: Git can usually merge different versions of the code without you the user needing to manually fix conflicts (such as pushing a local version to the remote, wherein you added a wholly new line of code).
+However, when the same line of code is different in the local & remote versions, Git cannot fix it without your input.*
 ```python
 a = 1
 <<<<< HEAD